MA

 Academic and Pastoral Support

-Goldsmiths also provides a range of other student support services.
-Students have access to the College Library, Multi-media, Audio Visual study resources and Computer Services and Language Resources and these provide a substantial means of supporting other aspects of student learning.
-All postgraduate students also have access to a dedicated Postgraduate resource centre, which houses a number of online resources and offers space for seminars and the informal exchange of ideas.
+Goldsmiths provides a range of student support services.
+You will have access to the College Library, Multi-media, Audio Visual study resources and Computer Services and Language Resources, and these provide a substantial means of supporting other aspects of student learning.
+All postgraduate students also have access to a dedicated postgraduate resource centre, which houses a number of online resources and offers space for seminars and the informal exchange of ideas.

 Careers